kamranahmedse/developer-roadmap/src/data/guides/how-to-become-frontend-developer.md

 ## Benefits of pursuing a career in front-end development

-The job market requires skilled professionals to create dynamic websites and web applications.
+The job market requires skilled professionals to create dynamic websites and web applications as part of most [frontend developer job descriptions](https://roadmap.sh/frontend/job-description).
 This demand makes front-end development a role filled with numerous career opportunities.

 Some of the benefits of pursuing a career in front-end development include: